code-craft-igt-1/reduce-code-sudeeprp/README.md

 ## Your task - reduce the amount of code

+More code means:
+- more to read and understand
+- more scope for mistakes
-More code means more to read and understand.
-Duplication would need any changes to be done multiple times.
+- changes to be duplicated in multiple places

-Refactor the code using any technique you like, to reduce the amount of code and remove duplication.
+**Part 1**: Refactor the code to reduce the amount of code and remove duplication.

+**Part 2**: Open the Test Explorer in Visual Studio and run the tests.
+One test fails due to a bug in `AddBrighteningImage`.
+While fixing the bug, also look at ways in which the mistake can be caught at compile time itself.